Augury0/Augury0/README.md

 <br />

 Hello, I'm Jainish, I'm currently on the lookout for an awesome full-time gig as a Software Engineer 👨‍💻.
 But hey, if you need someone who can rock it with video and image files, I'm your go-to Video Engineer!
-Let's connect and create some magic together! 🚀 I completed my masters in Computer Science with Thesis at Western Illinois University(WIU) 🎓.
+Let's connect and create some magic together! 🚀 I completed my master's in Computer Science with a Thesis at Western Illinois University(WIU) 🎓.

 Minions are cute 💛!

-💼 Currently I'm looking for Fulltime Opprtunities in Software Engineer/Video Engineer Roles.
+💼 Currently I'm looking for Fulltime opportunities in Software Engineer/Video Engineer Roles.

-- 💼 Reach out to me ? do reach.
+- 💼 Reach out to me? do reach.
-- 💬 Ask me about anything, i am happy to help;
+- 💬 Ask me about anything, I am happy to help;

 [![Augury's GitHub stats](https://github-readme-stats.vercel.app/api?username=augury0&hide=stars&count_private=true&theme=radical&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)